Mnarani Marine Turtle conservation lagoon.

-The center also offers several smaller pools to keep the baby and juvenile Sea Turtles, to treat injured or sick Sea Turtles, as well as some other large vivariums to keep other indigenous wildlife.
+The center also offers several smaller pools to keep the baby and juvenile sea turtles, to treat injured or sick turtles, as well as some other large vivariums to keep other indigenous wildlife.

 “Trash to Treasures” creative recycling/up cycling project